department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - If you have a complaint about a private cemetery policy, there are organizations that can help you resolve it. <br>
 [Get help resolving your complaint (PDF)](https://www.cem.va.gov/cem/docs/factsheets/cando.pdf)

-## How do I make special arrangements for a memorial headstone or marker?
+## Does VA provide a memorial headstone or marker if the remains are not available for burial?

-We provide memorial headstones and markers for eligible deceased active duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered.
+We provide memorial headstones and markers for:
+- Eligible deceased active duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered, **and**
+- Eligible spouses and other dependents whose remains are not available, whether or not they pass away before the eligible Veteran
+**Note:** For spouses and other dependents, this benefit is for burial only in national, military post, military base, or state Veterans cemeteries, not private cemeteries.

-For Veterans, dependents, and Servicemembers who qualify for a memorial headstone or marker, the words engraved on the memorial item must begin, “IN MEMORY OF,” and the headstone or marker must be placed in a national cemetery, state Veterans cemetery, or military base cemetery.
+The words engraved on the memorial item must begin, “IN MEMORY OF."

-Get help applying for a headstone, marker, niche cover, or medallion by calling <a href="tel:+8006976947">800-697-6947</a>.
+Get help applying for a headstone, marker, or medallion by calling <a href="tel:+8006976947">800-697-6947</a>.